FAQ

 2, 3 or 4 players colloquially form a flight on the round.
 The correct term would be "group of players".

-Girlie also ladies' tee or lady
+Girlie also known as lady's litre or lady

 Handicap